Dev Mode. Emulators used.

 SPEAKER_03

-First off I would say that I misspoke on the last one which was move forward from the committee for approval.
+First off I would say that I misspoke on the last one which was moved forward from the committee for approval.

 Thank you Director Geary for pointing out my error.